ubcuas/UASITL/README.md

-# UBC UAS ArduPilot Software-in-the-Loop Simulator Docker Container
+# UBC UAS ArduPilot SITL Docker Container
-`UASITL` is a docker container that can be used to run one or more ArduPilot SITL simulators.
+`UASITL` is a docker container that can be used to run one or more ArduPilot SITL (software-in-the-Loop) simulators.

 ## Connections